-4.7.1 Service Controller Installation
+3.11.1 Service Controller Installation

-To install asgard2-service-controller on an asset you need to install the asgard2-agent first.
-If you already have installed asgard2-agent on an asset and accepted it in ASGARD, you can use the "Install ASGARD Service Controller" playbook to deploy the service controller on an asset or you can manually download and execute the asgard2-service-controller installer from the ASGARD downloads page.
+To install the ASGARD Service Controller on an asset, you need to install the ASGARD Agent first.
+If you already have installed the ASGARD Agent and accepted the asset in your Management Center, you can use the "Install ASGARD Service Controller" playbook to deploy the service controller on an asset.
+Optionally you can manually download and execute the asgard2-service-controller installer from the ASGARD downloads page.